Summer Camps

 Waynesboro Farm Camp

-We partner with Waynesboro Public Schools to facilitate four weeks of Farm Camp specifically for Kate Collins Middle School students.
+We partner with Waynesboro Public Schools to facilitate three weeks of Farm Camp for elementary and middle school students.
 Campers taste their way through the garden, help out with farm tasks, and practice making yummy snacks like spring rolls, smoothies, and salads.
 Guided hikes teach campers about trees, insects, and animals, and everyone participates in a Monarch butterfly release.

 Farm Camp is held at the Waynesboro Education Farm.
-Kate Collins Middle School students should contact their guidance counselor to register.
+Parents and guardians should contact their student’s school counselor to register.

 Waynesboro Education Farm camp students pose in a group in front of a hand painted sign that says Welcome To Farm Camp